|

 In accordance with SEBI circular dated July 12, 2023, the Company has prepared the

-Business Responsibility and Sustainability Report for the year ended March 31, 2025, in
+Business Responsibility and Sustainability Report for the year ended March 31, 2026, which

-the prescribed format which forms part of this Annual Report and can be accessed at
+forms part of this Annual Report and the same can be accessed at

 Responsibility and Sustainability Report Core is not applicable for the year ended March

-31, 2025 in view of the fact that the Company is not in the top 250 listed companies based
+31, 2026, in view of the fact that the Company is not within the top 500 listed companies

 In pursuance of the Corporate Social Responsibility Policy and in line with the

-requirement of the Act, every company must spend 2% of the average net profits of the
+requirement of the Act, every company shall spend 2% of the average net profits of the

 Company for the preceding three years towards the Corporate Social Responsibility